dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ![Custom input option](/files/secondary-dns-custom.png)

-If you choose the "Choose from Name Server Set" option, you'll be prompted to choose from the available name server sets in your account.
+If you choose the "Choose from Name Server Set" option, you'll be able to choose from the available name server sets in your account.

 ![Choose from name server set](/files/secondary-dns-name-server-set.png)